pat8899/pat8899/README.md

 </br>
-🥰 I love food, travel, racket sports and art
+🥰 I love art & design, food, travel and racket sports.

 You can find me on [![LinkedIn][2.2]][2].